jinjagit/downtime/README.md

 Record app start time/date
 Ping a website regularly (? every 10 seconds) if website down: ping router
-    if router down: ping 3 more websites if all down:
+    if router up: ping 3 more websites if all websites down:
         if was "up": record time/date & details in logfile & "down" repeat pinging loop if any website ping successful: record time/date and "up"